robertwenner/comics/doc/social.md

 * `access_token_secret` from your Twitter app settings.

 Tweeting the comic means to tweet it in each of its languages.
-The text for the tweet will be made from the comic's title, description, and twitter meta data (i.e., hashtags).
-Twitter hashtags can be passed in the Comic's `twitter -> language` array.
+The text for the tweet will be made from the comic's title, description, and the hashtags and twitter meta data (i.e., hashtags).
+Twitter hashtags can be passed in the Comic's `hashtags -> language` and `twitter -> language` arrays, where `hashtags` will be used for other social media networks that use hashtags (like Mastodon) as well and `twitter` hashtags are only used for Twitter.
+Use the former for general purpose hashtags, and the latter for network specific ones like mentions.

 If the combined text is too long, it will be truncated.

 For example, if the given Comic has this meta data: